─ ABOUT THE BOOK

 The Performance Code offers a new, science-based way to understand that struggle.

 Mindset and determination matter.
 We often assume that if we just try harder, improve our skills, and know exactly what to do, everything will fall into place.
-Yet often, the hidden variable between our intention and execution — and between our highest potential and how we perform under pressure — is physiological state.
+Yet often, the hidden variable between our intention and execution — and between our highest potential and how we perform under pressure — is our physiological state.

 This book helps readers understand how pressure changes physiological state, shapes thoughts, emotions, and behaviors, and influences what becomes possible in real time.
-More importantly, it shows how to recognize and respect self-protective patterns as adaptive, and how to work with our physiology so we can respond to pressure more skillfully rather than be driven by it."It's not just what we achieve that matters.
-It's the state we achieve from — and the state our achievements move us into."
+More importantly, it shows how to recognize and respect self-protective patterns as adaptive, and how to work with our physiology so we can respond to pressure more skillfully rather than be driven by it.

 — Michael Allison · The Performance Code